grapefruit-games/grapefruit-games.github.io/sportsrealism/index.markdown

 Thank you for demanding more of your sports games and supporting sports realism.

-- Robert Yang and Eddie Cameron, co-directors of [Grapefruit Games](https://grapefruitgames.com)
+-- sincerely, Robert Yang and Eddie Cameron, co-directors of [Grapefruit Games](https://grapefruitgames.com)